Chitral Gol National Park: Fauna

+Chitral Gol National Park is home to largest population of markhors in the world, with an estimated number of 2,278 in 2021.
+Due to abundant availability of prey in and around the park, snow leopards have also been increasingly seen in the park.

 Weather

 The annual rainfall in its region is estimated to be 462 ml.
 In September, it rains more on the spectacular peaks surrounding the park.
 However, in November, the rainfall is more in the valleys and on the lower peaks.
 There is also snowfall during the winter season.
 The snow-covered white peaks enhance the beauty till June.
 The general weather is cold and dry.
 The temperature ranges from −12.2 to 43.3 °C.

 Birmoghlasht

 The Birmoghlasht part of the park is where the former Mehtar's Summer Fort is located.
-At the time of existence of the Chitral State, the Mehtar and his family use to move here in the summer and hold court.
+At the time of existence of the Chitral kingdom, the Mehtar and his family use to move here in the summer and hold court.
 The fort was constructed in such a way that it overlooked the entire city.
 It stands at an elevation of over 2800 meters above sea level.
 Besides the fort Birmoghlasht also houses a wildlife hut and is a great tourist spot in a few kilometres drive from Chitral town.